Enrico-Rinaldi-JCMaxwell-5AI/HexagonProject/README.md

 *Modalità di gioco : *splitscreen si puo giocare con i  joystick da 2 fino a 4 giocatori sullo stesso computer.
                      *multi giocatore si può giocare con computer diversi connettendosi alla stessa rete locale o tramite programmi                              tunnelling (come hamachi ).
 Per giocare in questa modalità c'è bisogno di un giocatore come host e gli altri si                            dovranno unire alla partita tramite l'IP dell'host.Tramite le impostazioni è possibile modificare la frequenza di                          aggiornamento delle palline e navette attraverso la rete

+*ENGLISH DESCRIPTION

+Hexagon Project is an arcade competitive game that consists in a challenge all vs all with a maximum of 4 players.
+Matches can be played both online and on the same computer.
+The goal of the game is to defend your door from the balls in the arena and try to send them in the enemies doors.
+The game will become harder over time.